This year, I’ve made it a point to minimize the stuff in my life. I thrive on simplicity, so the stuff I have is only what I need.

 The last thing you want is a surprised or unhappy customer who ends up leaving you a negative review.

-6 Ways to Stay Safe When Using LetGo
+6 Ways to Stay Safe When Using OfferUp

 Because the buyer and customer are the ones who are responsible for the monetary transaction, there are a few things to know in order to stay safe.

-1. Use the app’s chat feature to talk to buyers
+1. Use the app’s messaging feature to talk to buyers

-If you’re ready to meet the buyer, make sure you coordinate that within the chat feature in the app.
+When you’re ready to meet the buyer, make sure you coordinate it within the app’s chat feature.

 2. Meet during the day